JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 We can do this by using the `typedef` keyword.

-`typedef` allows you to assign an alias to another type, telling the compiler that when you use that name, you're refering a variable that is the same size and layout of this type.
+`typedef` allows you to assign an alias to another type, telling the compiler that when you use that name, you're referring a variable that is the same size and layout of this type.

 The syntax for this is: `typedef type new_type;`